-The H adsorbate structures corresponding to a coverage $\Theta{\rm H} = 2/3$ were also realized using a $(3 \times 3)$ geometry, i.e. there were six adsorbed hydrogen atoms per surface unit cell.
+The H adsorbate structures corresponding to a coverage $\Theta{\rm H} = 2/3$ were also realized using a (3 × 3) geometry, i.e., there were six adsorbed hydrogen atoms per surface unit cell.
 The considered structures are illustrated in Fig. 11.
 We find the well-known pattern, as far as the energetical stability is concerned: The structure 12 with the least number of occupied nearest-neighbor adsorption sites is most stable.
-There is symmetry in this stability argument with respect to occupied and unoccupied sites because the number of occupied nearest-neighbor sites is directly related to the number of nearest-neighbor vacancy sites.
+There is symmetry in this stability argument with respect to occupied and unoccupied sites because the number of occupied nearest-neighbor vacancy sites.
 Thus one could also say that there is a repulsive interaction between the vacancies and that the structure with the least number of nearest-neighbor vacancy sites is the most stable one.
 This is clearly structure 12 where no dimer vacancy is present.

 Consequently, there is no direct dissociative adsorption into a dimer vacancy possible in structure 12, and hence, the dissociation probability is smaller than for the structures with adjacent vacancies.
-Still, structure 13 exhibits the same sticking probability within our statistical
+Still, structure 13 exhibits the same sticking probability within our statistical uncertainty, since there is only one dimer vacancy.